 Playing scales: Once you can play a scale from bottom to top, try to play the scale really focusing on listening to the pitch of each note as you play it.
 Do this several times, then try humming a random note from the scale, and see if you can find it.
 If you can’t find it easily, keep humming the note, and play up the scale again until you find it

 Playing notes with different pitch intervals: Instead of playing straight up a scale, try playing alternate notes.
-One of the things that can be difficult about learning new tunes is knowing where a tune jumps to, when the notes played are not consecutive notes in the scale
+One of the things that can be difficult about learning new tunes is knowing what note tune is moving to when the notes played are not consecutive notes in the scale.

 Play the scale of the tune, before learning it: This will help re-aquaint your ear and fingers with the notes that will be in the tune, before you start to learn the tune itself.

 Sing the tune before you start to learn it: When we learn a new tune by ear, we’re often trying to play something we’ve never heard before, so we’re not only trying to find where the notes are on the fiddle, we’re trying to remember where the tune is going as well.
-If you sing the tune through a few times before you start to learn it, it makes it much easier to remember what the phrases sound like when you come to try to learn it by ear.
+If you listen to it until it sounds more familiar, then sing the tune through a few times before you start to learn it, it makes it much easier to remember what the phrases sound like when you come to try to learn to play it by ear.

 Start by learning a few tunes you are already very familiar with: this is easier to do if you’re having one:one lessons, or doing some learning at home on your own.
 Similar to the above point, if the tune is in your head when you come to learn to play it by ear, it’s a lot easier to find the notes.A good place to start is simple nursery rhymes or Christmas carols.
 Tunes like Twinkle Twinkle Little Star or We Wish You a Merry Christmas work well.